 Nutrition

-- Contains dried fruits like currants, raisins, and apricots, offering vitamins and fiber.
+- High in fiber from dried fruits like currants, raisins, and peel.

 What to Serve With This Recipe